 Banks often allocate their best-performing employees to the private banking division to manage the accounts of high-net-worth clients.
 This practice typically translates to higher investment returns for clients.

 CFA may be a very generic finance course and it's not particularly specified to any particular asset class.
-CFA covers every asset class on a thorough basis in terms of its core fundamentals and uses.
-This leads to an array of opportunities because it isn't confined to only equity or bonds or land or derivatives.
+CFA covers every asset class thoroughly in terms of its core fundamentals and uses.
+This leads to an array of opportunities because it isn’t confined to only equity or bonds or land or derivatives.

 The question of whether to plan to pursue a CFA Charter designation requires tons of introspection and a touch-little bit of research.

-If you are doing plan to become a candidate, confirm your decision is predicated on a passion for investing, and therefore the material to be studied.
+If you are planning to become a candidate, confirm your decision is affirmed on a passion for investing, and therefore the material to be studied.
 Simply stated, if your strengths and ambitions lie within the careers and industries that need the CFA designation, it's going to add up for you to plan to obtain one.